A Developmentally Informed Workshop for Parents

 12 Workshop Sessions Package

-This 12 session series offers a deeper exploration of child development and parenting, allowing time to understand patterns and apply practical strategies that support lasting growth and connection.
+This 12 workshop session series offers a deeper exploration of child development and parenting, allowing time to understand patterns and apply practical strategies that support lasting growth and connection.
 The series can be completed individually, as a couple, or in a small group format, depending on availability.

 Investment: $1,500 for the full 12 session series.